sharedchains/bpmn-js-modeler-demo/README.md

 This example uses [bpmn-js](https://github.com/bpmn-io/bpmn-js) to implement a modeler for BPMN 2.0 process diagrams.
 It serves as the basis of the bpmn-js demo application available at [demo.bpmn.io](http://demo.bpmn.io).

+For this particular example the version of bpmn-js was modified on our [branch](https://github.com/sharedchains/bpmn-js/tree/feature/multipleDiagram) to add multi-diagram functionalities on bpmn

 ## About

 This example is a node-style web application that builds a user interface around the bpmn-js BPMN 2.0 modeler.